aws/aws-iot-device-sdk-embedded-C/cbmc/proofs/IotMqtt_UnsubscribeSync/README.md

   * Always called with a UNSUBSCRIBE operation

-* libraries/standard/mqtt/src/iot_mqtt_operation.c _IotMqtt_ScheduleOperation

-  * Unreachable: Only function calls are from unreachable scheduleCallback, unreachable scheduleNextRetry, and an unreachable block of sendMqttMessage.

-* libraries/standard/mqtt/src/iot_mqtt_operation.c _checkRetryLimit

-  * Unreachable: Only function call is in an unreachable block of code in ProcessSend.

 * libraries/standard/mqtt/src/iot_mqtt_operation.c _completePendingSend

   * The operation.periodic.retry union member is not valid for UNSUBSCRIBE.